ingus-t/ML-AI/README.md

 ### Interests
 Developing NN models for X-ray analysis, working on [NIH](https://www.kaggle.com/nih-chest-xrays/data) and [CheXpert](https://stanfordmlgroup.github.io/competitions/chexpert/) datasets.
-I've started a 100 days of studying challenge, my notes are here: <a href='100days.md'>100days.md</a>.

 ## Secure and Private AI Challenge (SPAIC) by Facebook/Udacity in 2019